“MY BICEPS AREN’T GROWING…”

 Just drop it an estimated 1/9 of the way, and come back up to the top and contract.

 Then you’ll come all the way back up to the top and on the next round you slice it into 8 pieces.
 The following round is 7 pieces.
-When you get down to the round with 2 slices, you’re going down halfway, then coming back up to the top, then you’ll go all the way down, and your last rep is one full rep.
+When you get down to the round with 2 slices, you’re going to slowly lower down halfway, then coming back up to the top, then you’ll go all the way down, and your last rep is one full rep.

 BENEFITS OF THE SLICED REPS TECHNIQUE: